 Category: Emotional Needs

-Can you be too independent?
-There is a danger to your partnership in keeping too much of your inner world to yourself.
+Do you hide personal issues you’re facing from your partner?
+You might want to protect your loved one from worrying too much.
+But there’s a risk to your partnership in keeping too much of your inner world to yourself.

 Let me explain with a quick story.